tlhunter/mig/README.md

 ## What is a Migration Runner?

 A migration runner allows a developer to mutate a database schema in such a way that the mutations may be checked into a code repository.
-This is convenient because database mutations can be checked in alongside of code changes.
-It allows, say, SQL schema changes to be audited and visible and close to application code.
+This is convenient because database mutations can be reviewed and versioned alongside code changes.
+It allows, say, PostgreSQL schema changes to be audited and visible and close to application code.

 Not only can a database mutate forward, but it's also important to allow migrations to be undone.
 For this reason there are usually two separate sets or queries that get executed.
-One for the up/forward, and another for the down/back/rollback.
+One for the up / forward operation, and another for the down / back / rollback / revert.

 ## Configuration

-`mig` will be a single precompiled binary for running migrations on various platforms.
-Configuration can be achieved via environment variables, CLI flags, or even a config file.
-The config file resembles a `.env` file with simple `key=value` pairs. `mig` will look in the current directory and traverse upwards until it finds a config file.
+Configuration is be achieved by environment variables, CLI flags, or even a config file.
+The config file resembles a `.env` file with simple `KEY=value` pairs.
+While optional, `mig` looks in the current directory and traverses upwards until it finds a config file.

 Configuration priority follows this order:

 - CLI Flags
-- Env Vars
+- Environment Vars
 - Config File

 Configuration contains at least the following data: